 PUBLIC_REGISTER_ENABLED: "true"

 Used for login with GitLab.
+This feature is disabled by default.

-Note ENABLE_GITLAB_AUTH
+Note

-, GITLAB_API_CLIENT_ID / GITLAB_CLIENT_ID
+GITLAB_API_CLIENT_ID / GITLAB_CLIENT_ID

-should have the same value in taiga-back
+should have the same value.

 ENABLE_GITLAB_AUTH: "True"